cis3296f22/ottomh/README.md

 To generate documentation for the backend, start by installing godoc by running `go install golang.org/x/tools/cmd/godoc@latest`.
 Then go to the application root, and run `godoc -http=:6060`.
 You can then visit the go docs at localhost:6060.
 Here, search for the section labeled "ottomh".

-To generate documentation for the frontend, use the jsdoc tool.
-Use `npm i jsdoc --save-dev` to install jsdoc.
-To generate documentation for the frontend, use `jsdoc -r src`.
-Then you can view the documentation by opening `out/index.html`.
+To generate documentation for the frontend, use the react-styleguidist tool.
+Use `npm install --save-dev react-styleguidist` to install react-styleguidist.
+To generate documentation for the frontend, use `npx styleguidist build`.
+Then you can view the documentation by opening `styleguide/index.html`.